rebejellis/hugo-docs-website/docs/choose-your-model2.md

 ## Model Comparison

-Compare the available models within the GPT for Work extensions, taking into consideration the factors mentioned above.
-Click on each task example to see a dropdown list of all the models GPT for Work makes available.
+Compare the available models within the GPT for Work extensions, taking into consideration your use case and the factors mentioned above.
+Click on each task type  in the table below to see a list of all available GPT for Work models for each use case.

 | Use Cases | Models to use for... |
 |-----------| :---                 |